kostispar/CandidateMatch/README.md

 # CandidateMatch

-A standalone script for scraping a job ad from `glassdoor.com`, extracting key requirements and then analyzing a list of given CVs (pdf) and finding each candidate score (%) in terms of string similarity.
+A standalone script for scraping (with selenium) a job ad from `glassdoor.com`, extracting key requirements and then analyzing a list of given CVs (pdf) and finding each candidate score (%) in terms of string similarity.

 Metrics used:
 Edit based --> Jaro Winkler, Levenshtein